zett42/PyPlasmaFractal/README.md

 python main.py
 ```

-Ensure that all necessary modules and resources (e.g., shaders, fonts) are correctly set up in your project directory.

 ## Contributing

 Contributions to PyPlasmaFractal are welcome.
 Please feel free to fork the repository, make changes, and submit pull requests.